malik-aliyev-94/react-native-starter/README.md

 Example, if you need to change the height of Button component, you'll need to change this line in **native-base-theme/components/Button.js**.

 The variables folder contain three preset theme variables.
 You can change the variables (for color, fontFamily, iconFamily etc) for a uniform look and feel throughout your app.

+Read more about customization here https://docs.nativebase.io/Customize.html#Customize

+## Navigation
+[React Navigation](https://github.com/react-navigation/react-navigation) This is one of the best React Native libraries for Routing and Navigation purposes.

+Read the doc from the official [website](https://reactnavigation.org).

+In this project we have used **TabNavigator**.
+You can see the configuration in **./App.js** file.